HGARgG-0710/HGARgG-0710/README.md

 Very comfortable with using Vim in combination with VSCode [(through the VSCodeVim plugin)](https://github.com/VsCodeVim/Vim).

-Made a perculiar JS mathematics library that periodically has some bugs and a spontaneous Python cmd calculator (I like cmd calculators).
+Made a perculiar JS mathematics library that periodically has some bugs, spontaneous Python cmd calculator (I like cmd calculators) and an overloads.js library (something like an extension of JavaScript, simple typescript alternative).
 Love microcontroller stuff, alike Arduino.

 Favourite programming languages: C, C++, JavaScript (in that order, Java is the fourth).